-Spicy Pumpkin Pie Candied Pecans are crunchy sweet with a kick of heat!
-A wonderful holiday food gift, wrap in mason jars with cute gift tags and a bow.
+Sweet and Spicy Candied Pecans flavored with pumpkin pie spice are crunchy sweet with a kick of heat!
+They make a wonderful holiday homemade food gift, wrap in mason jars with cute gift tags and a bow.

 - 3 Tablespoons ground cinnamon